zoeurk/tor-hidden-service/README.md

 Add in systemd tor\@&#65279;default.service:
 	&ensp;ExecStartPre=/usr/bin/install -Z -m 750 -o debian-tor -g debian-tor -d /var/opt/tor/service
 	&ensp;ReadWriteDirectories=/var/opt/tor/
-	&emsp;Note: If you want to use /tmp, /home, ... (or something like this), you may have to modify PrivateTmp or ProtectHome.
+**Note:** If you want to use /tmp, /home, ... (or something like this), you may have to modify PrivateTmp or ProtectHome.

 Modify torrc:
 	&ensp;HiddenServiceDir /var/opt/tor/service